-- Where: Oil Rigs & Wreck of the Olympic ll
+- Where: Oil Rigs

 - Depart from: 22nd Street Landing, San Pedro

-- When: Saturday, Oct.
-21, 2017
+- When: Saturday, October.
+19, 2019

-- Time: Board at 6:00 am Saturday or after 8:00 pm Friday evening and depart at 7:00 am with us getting back about 3:00 pm
+- Time: Board at 6:00 am Saturday or after 8:00 pm Friday evening and depart at 7:00 am with us getting back about 4:00 pm

-- Cost: $125.00 includes, 3 dives, lunch, snacks & air
+- Cost: $136.00 includes, 3 dives, lunch, snacks & air

 The Magician had been owned and operated by Captain Jerry Lewis for many years creating a good following for the boat and now with the new owner/operator Captain Carl Mayhugh it only seems to get better.
 Captain Carl is not new to the SoCal area nor to dive boats plus he knows the weather patterns and how to make customers happy.
 There is no spearfishing allowed on the Magician.
 Read more abut the Magician HERE.

 contact Ken at email@example.com or call (805) 469-7288